gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 SCTP CRYPTO chunk capability is agreed by the peers at the initialization of the SCTP association, during that phase the peers exchange information about the protection engines available.
-Once the peers have agreed on what protection to use, the SCTP endpoints start sending Protection Engine's specific SCTP DATA chunks containing the initialization information related to the protection engine including key agreement and endpoint authentication.
+Once the peers have agreed on what protection to use, the SCTP endpoints start sending Protection Engine's payloads in SCTP DATA chunks containing the initialization information related to the protection engine including key agreement and endpoint authentication.
 This is depending on the chosen protection engine thus is not being detailed in the current specification.

 When the endpoint authentication has been completed, the association is meant to be initialized and the ULP is informed about that, from